Last Updated on December 13, 2022 by Ludiah

 Can I be a proofreader without experience?

 Yes.
 There are many ways to become a proofreader without experience whatsoever.
 The following is a list of ways in which you can make money as a proofreader before you have any proofreading experience.
+See related post ( can you be a social media manager without experience?)

 How to become a proofreader without experience